Iron Man and X-O Manowar in Heavy Metal

-Iron Man / X-O Manowar in Heavy Metal is a video game published by Acclaim Entertainment and developed by Real Sports and Realtime Associates for the PlayStation, Sega Saturn, Game Boy, Game Gear, and DOS in 1996.
-It is a one or two-player side-scrolling arcade game in which the player battles various villains from Marvel Comics' Iron Man and Valiant Comics' X-O Manowar comic book series.
+Iron Man / X-O Manowar in Heavy Metal is a video game published by Acclaim Entertainment and developed by Realtime Associates for the PlayStation, Sega Saturn, Game Boy, Game Gear, and MS-DOS in 1996.
+It is a one or two-player side-scrolling action game in which the player battles villains from Marvel Comics' Iron Man and Valiant Comics' X-O Manowar comic book series.
 It was met with negative reviews which criticized it for dull gameplay and outdated graphics.

-Storyline
+Plot

 The storyline is revealed through onscreen text.
 Iron Man and X-O Manowar must team up in order to stop a team of supervillains from grabbing the lost fragments of the Cosmic Cube.
 During the game it is also revealed that the space aliens that Aric stole his X-O Manowar armor from, want it back.
 The two super heroes battle through several levels to stop the terrorists and their supervillain leaders from trying to rule the universe.